vercel/nuxt3-kitchen-sink/content/data-fetching.md

 ## useFetch

-You can use useFetch to universally fetch from any URL.
+You can `useFetch` to universally fetch data from any URL.

 ### Code